Quantum colored strings in the hole-doped $t$-$J_z$ model: Effective colored string theory

-\textit{Off-diagonal interactions} - The shape of the CS changes through the hopping processes of holes, which contributes to the vibrational energy.
-Same as Zaanen's string, when a hole in row-$y$ hops to the left or the right, the effective spin fields in neighboring dual rows $(\bar{y} - 1)$ and $\bar{y}$ change as well, as shown in Fig.~\ref{fig03}(a).
-Defining the ``shift operator" $\Gamma^+_{\bar{y}}$ ($\Gamma^-_{\bar{y}}$) which raises (lowers) spin field as $\Gamma^\pm_{\bar{y}} \ket{\Gamma^z_{\bar{y}}} = \ket{\Gamma^z_{\bar{y}} \pm1}$, we can derive the operator representation of the interaction, given by
+\textit{Off-diagonal interactions}---The shape of the CS changes through the hopping processes of holes, which contributes to the vibrational energy.
+Same as Zaanen's string, when a hole in row-$y$ hops to the left or the right, the effective spin fields in neighboring dual rows $(\bar{y} - 1)$ and $\bar{y}$ change as well [Fig.~\ref{fig022}(b)].
+We can derive the operator representation of the off-diagonal interactions [Figs.~\ref{fig022}(b-e)], given by